5 Things You Need to Know Before Tomorrow’s 2017 Emmy Awards

 TV's biggest stars will flock to the Microsoft Theater in Los Angeles for their chance to snag the big award for the small screen.

-Downton Abbey is now over and out of the running, so it will give Better Call Saul and House of Cards a chance for redemption in the Outstanding Drama Series category.
-However, they have some fierce competition with Stranger Things, The Handmaid's Tale, This Is Us, Westworld and The Crown—Westworld and Stranger Things already took home five Creative Arts Emmy Awards.
+Downton Abbey is now over and out of the running for the Outstanding Drama Series category.
+However, there will still be fierce competition between Stranger Things, The Handmaid's Tale, This Is Us, Westworld, House of Cards, Better Call Saul and The Crown—Westworld and Stranger Things already took home five Creative Arts Emmy Awards.
 Drama indeed!

 But there's a lot to go over before TV's big night.
 Here are five key things you need to know.